Atrilos/Numeric-Matrix-Processor/README.md

 ## Stage 3

-Multiply matrix with another matrix
+Multiply the matrix with another matrix

 ```
 1. Add matrices